 Today it’s Mundane Astrology that continues the tradition of this most ancient branch.
 The types of questions mundane astrologers strive to answer relate to politics and the dangers facing a city, country or even a corporation.
 Mundane astrologers search for answers by using the chart for the founding of an entity, the birth chart of its leader, or the charts of political candidates.

 Electional Astrology, called katarche by the ancient Greeks, is a logical corollary.
 If one considered the birth of a city or group could tell us something about its destiny, how then could we choose the most auspicious moment to begin something new?
 Religious rites were planned by the stars, as was the founding of cities, to ensure the best relationship of the people to the gods.

 Somewhere between 600 and 400 BCE, astrologers began to answer questions using individual birth charts.
 In the centuries since, many techniques have been developed to answer questions about who we are, how to navigate in the world, as well as the timing and types of challenges we will face.

-Thanks to computers, for the first time in history astrology is truly available to everyone.
+For the first time in history, thanks to computers, astrology is truly available to everyone.
 So it’s no surprise this “person-centered astrology” remains the most popular form of astrology today.

 Natal Astrology is primarily used for helping answer basic questions such as “why are things not working?” and “when are things going to get better?”
 There are myriad branches of types of natal astrology to help us understand our character, relationships with others, our vocational strengths, our spiritual journey and more.
 Natal astrology also incorporates forecasting techniques that compare the changing sky to the natal chart to help us navigate the cycles of our lives and give us some clues as to when challenges may arise and when they will subside.